nspyre-org/nspyre/docs/contributing.rst

 commits and staging the documentation before adding to ``master``.
 If you are only making documentation edits (anything in ``docs/``) or writing docstrings for the api, then make those changes here.
-Otherwise, add the documentation commits to the same branch the associated source code is being developed on.
+Otherwise, add the documentation commits and its associated source code to an appropriate branch for the issues being fixed.

 Whenever a commit is make to this branch, it will trigger a rebuild of the documentation viewable at the unlisted site ``https://nspyre.readthedocs.io/en/documentation-deploy``